uc-r/uc-r.github.io/datawrangling/week-5.md

 [^data]: Note that these are fictional data sets and none of this data represents actual information regarding United States Air Force assets.
-This artificial data was originally generated for instructional purposes for an R programming course at the Air Force Institute of Technology.
+This artificial data was originally generated for instructional purposes for an R programming course at the Air Force Institute of Technology and was meant to simulate data that Air Force analysts often deal with.